 Talent Attraction and Retention

 Flexible, well-designed workspaces signal modernity and trust, crucial differentiators for senior engineers and ML specialists evaluating multiple offers.
 Candidates expect choice in where they work, access to high-quality collaboration tools, and environments that support both heads-down focus and social connection.
+Flexible office spaces also support work-life balance by enabling employees to better manage personal obligations and reduce stress.
 Companies offering only traditional office space or fully remote setups lose candidates to competitors providing both.

 Designing a Flex Office Layout That Actually Works